Waguy02/NetFlow-Attack-detection/README.md

 - Complete the notebook  `clustering_autoencoder_latent.ipynb` based on the content of the notebook `clustering_autoencoder_latent_completed':
   - Everything is done in 'clustering_autoencoder_latent_completed' notebook except
-    - The plotting of annotation over poitns in projection
+    - The plotting of annotation over poitns in projection.
-    - The part 6
+    - The part 6.

   - Additional question :
     - Replace PCA with UMAP and compare the plots.

--
-- You should first completely run the script `autoencoder_lightning.py` to train the autoencoder model.
+- Ensure you run (again) the script `autoencoder_lightning.py` to train the autoencoder model.
 Once trained, copy the absolute path of the .ckpt file in logs/autoencoder/v2_latent_dim8 and set the value of the variable `CHECKPOINT_PATH`
 - Follow the next instructions of the notebooks to complete it.